Collective unconscious

-Psychiatrist and Jungian analyst Lionel Corbett argues that the contemporary terms "autonomous psyche" or "objective psyche" are more commonly used today in the practice of depth psychology rather than the traditional term of the "collective unconscious".
+Psychiatrist and Jungian analyst Lionel Corbett argues that the contemporary terms "autonomous psyche" or "objective psyche" are more commonly used in the practice of depth psychology rather than the traditional term of the "collective unconscious".
 Critics of the collective unconscious concept have called it unscientific and fatalistic, or otherwise very difficult to test scientifically (due to the mystical aspect of the collective unconscious).
 Proponents suggest that it is borne out by findings of psychology, neuroscience, and anthropology.

 Basic explanation

 The term "collective unconscious" first appeared in Jung's 1916 essay, "The Structure of the Unconscious".
 This essay distinguishes between the "personal", Freudian unconscious, filled with sexual fantasies and repressed images, and the "collective" unconscious encompassing the soul of humanity at large.

 In "The Significance of Constitution and Heredity in Psychology" (November 1929), Jung wrote:

 On October 19, 1936, Jung delivered a lecture "The Concept of the Collective Unconscious" to the Abernethian Society at St. Bartholomew's Hospital in London.
 He said:

 Jung linked the collective unconscious to "what Freud called 'archaic remnants' – mental forms whose presence cannot be explained by anything in the individual's own life and which seem to be aboriginal, innate, and inherited shapes of the human mind".
 He credited Freud for developing his "primal horde" theory in Totem and Taboo and continued further with the idea of an archaic ancestor maintaining its influence in the minds of present-day humans.
 Every human being, he wrote, "however high his conscious development, is still an archaic man at the deeper levels of his psyche."

 As modern humans go through their process of individuation, moving out of the collective unconscious into mature selves, they establish a persona—which can be understood simply as that small portion of the collective psyche which they embody, perform, and identify with.

 The collective unconscious exerts overwhelming influence on the minds of individuals.
 These effects of course vary widely, however, since they involve virtually every emotion and situation.
 At times, the collective unconscious can terrify, but it can also heal.